Three Palestines were reportedly killed in airstrike in Gaza this week, and the UK is still selling arms to Israel

 The UK government should be using its influence to push for a peaceful and just solution, not promoting arms sales.

 The latest airstrikes this week have followed months of atrocities, including in May when Palestinian protestors were shot at the Gaza border.

 Reports suggest 154 people have been killed by Israeli forces since March 30 when protests.

 Despite this the UK have continued to sell arms to Israel.
 CAAT have said licences include components for drones, combat aircraft and helicopters.
-A review government review found in 2014 12 licences for arms were likely to have been used in the war that year.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+A review government review found in 2014 12 licences for arms were likely to have been used in the war that year.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.